 There are some amazing places on the internet where you can learn from people who know how to write good songs.
 Videos: on Youtube and elsewhere such as the BBC.
 Sound files: People talking out how they write.Websites and Facebook areas for people to connect.
 There are also lots of physical places to experience such as courses.

 Please, Please Please.
 If you find a resource, I’d love to hear from you so we can share it with everyone else.

-When I have finished a song I play it at the local Open Mic (the Candle Club) to see how it works live.
+When I have finished a song I play it at a local Open Mic (The Candle Club, The Edge, Bar 104 ) to see how it works live.
 I may change it a bit before recording it.
 I’ll then add it here, with a few comments on how I came to write it.
 I’d love to hear what you think works and what doesn’t.
 The aim of the Adventure is to write better songs so I’ll be really grateful for anything that helps me improve.

 Please bookmark this site as I have a lot of things to add over the next few months.

 Nick in “Sunny” Southampton